nikhilRP/nikhilRP.github/_posts/2016-08-18-SVM-scaling-and-tuning.md

 author: nikhilrp
 ---

 Lately I have been using support vector machines a lot at work.
-In this blog post I am going to explain few FAQs I get about them.
+In this blog post I am going to explain some FAQ I get about them.

 ### Why do we have to scale the data for SVM?